 Now, I know what you’re saying.
 You love your set of old wired computer speakers that you use at your desk.
 Or maybe you enjoy the ease of jacking into your living room entertainment system.
 Or maybe you just hate Bluetooth.

 I’m not saying every laptop in the future needs to ditch headphone jacks.
 The huge variety of designs in the world of PCs and laptops is its great strength, and it means there will always be room for devices that carry older ports.
 Heck, even Apple reversed course on its MacBook Pros to bring back ports like HDMI and an SD card slot.
-There are certain use cases with laptops that certainly make sense for a headphone jack to be included.
+There are certain use cases with

 But don’t poo-poo the innovation.
 I agree that removing features for the sake of removing them doesn’t help anyone.
 But Dell has already proved that there are advantages to taking the plunge — and I, for one, am ready to embrace what a headphone jack-less future has in store.